arXiv/arxiv-submission-ui/README.md

 ## Quick start

-Submission involves several back-end services, an async worker process, and the UI application itself.
+Submission involves several back-end services, worker processes and the UI application itself.
 The easiest way to spin up all of this stuff with correct wiring is to use the provided docker-compose configuration.

+### AWS Credentials
+First, you will need credentials to AWS ECR to get the converter docker image.
+You should only need to do this once.
+If it seems your quick start is not running the compiler it is probably because it cannot access this docker image on AWS ECR.

+To do this,
+1. log on to Cornell's AWS single sign-on http://signin.aws.cucloud.net
+2. On the AWS console, got to IAM
+3. Click "users: on the left, click the button "Add user"
+4. Add a name like YOURNETID-dev, click "Programmatic access", click "next: permissions"
+5. Click "Copy permissions from existing user", select radio button for "arxiv-ecr-test", Click on the bottom "Next: tags"
+6. Click on bottom "next: review", click on bottom "create user", Click "Download.csv"

+7. Install awscli, on linux you can do "pip install awscli" or "pipenv install awscli" or look up how to do this on your OS.

+8. On the command line run `aws configure` and enter the AWS access key ID, AWS secret access key and region when prompted.

+To test if you have access to ECR run:
+`aws ecr list-images --repository-name arxiv`
+You should get a response of no error and a list of docker images.

+### Quick start commands

 ```bash
 cd /path/to/arxiv-submission-ui